Get $10 OFF the Most Meaningful Gift I’ve Ever Given (Perfect for Father’s Day)

 A gift from the heart is worth more than any other gift.

-StoryWorth is a gift for both the giver and the recipient, and it’s such a special way to learn more about the people you love while honoring their past and preserving it for future generations.
+StoryWorth is a gift for both the giver and the recipient.
+It’s such a special way to learn more about the people you love while honoring their past and preserving it for future generations.
 It’s also a great way to reconnect with your parents, siblings, or other loved ones over the new stories that are shared each week.

-I’ll admit it’s not the cheapest gift out there, but, whether you gift StoryWorth to your grandparents for Christmas or your significant other on your anniversary, the joy, laughter, and even tears shared from this experience will be worth every single penny!
+I’ll admit, it’s not the cheapest gift out there.
+Whether you gift StoryWorth to your dad for Father’s Day or your significant other on your anniversary, the joy, laughter, and even tears shared from this experience will be worth every single penny!

 Life is just too short to not say the things you want to say and share the things that are close to your heart, and StoryWorth gives you the space for that.
-Better yet, if you’re in need of a gift idea for Christmas, StoryWorth is quite possibly the BEST option, as there is nothing to ship (at least not right away) or even wrap!
+Better yet, if you’re in need of a gift idea for this Father’s Day, StoryWorth is quite possibly the BEST option, as there is nothing to ship (at least not right away) or even wrap!

 Want to save on your StoryWorth gift?
 Check out this deal!

-Through November 29th, you can save $10 off your first StoryWorth book!
-It’s the perfect Christmas gift for someone special in your life, and there’s no shipping required to get started.
+Through June 19th, you can save $10 off your first StoryWorth book!
+It’s the perfect Father’s Day gift for the special men if your life, and there’s no shipping required to get started.
 Sweet!